durgaprasadkaki/AINotes/Intro.md

 - Learns from data
 - Reasons and makes decisions
 - Solves problems
-- Adapts to new situations
+- Adapts to new situation

 ## Common Applications
 - Virtual assistants (Siri, Alexa)